mkaszubowski/reefpoints/source/posts/2016-05-27-narwin-pack-the-postcss-package.md

   layout.css
   type.css
 ```
 Using this CSS architecture we can now add all of those CSS files into one central CSS file.
-Our CSS file with `@imports` to the other CSS files could look like the following:
+Our CSS file with `@imports` pointing to other CSS files could look like the following:

 ```css
 @import: "load.css";